darrenaddy/1/content/Machine/panel_stapler_bridge/index.md

 singleTag: ""
 thisCategoryHeading: "For Stick and Modular Builders"
 categoryHeadingURL: "for-wood-builders"
 summary: "Many options are available on the Triad Panel Stapler Bridge, including the ability to handle staggered sheathing.
-Manual, semi-automatic, or virtually unmanned operation &hellips;"
+Manual, semi-automatic, or virtually unmanned operation"
 testimonialItem: false
 testimonialQuote: "Testimonial (in page Front Matter) Goes Here"
 testimonialAuthor: "Name of who said it (found in Front Matter) Goes Here"